Unimodular Hausdorff and Minkowski Dimensions: Examples

 \begin{lemma} One has \begin{enumerate}[(i)] \item $[\Phi,\bs o]$, endowed with the Euclidean metric, is a unimodular discrete space. \item $\bs T$ is a tree a.s. and $[\bs T, \bs o]$ is unimodular. \end{enumerate} \end{lemma}

-\begin{remark} Part~\eqref{lem:canopy:2} of the lemma means that $\Phi-\bs o$ is a point-stationary point process in the plane.
-The proof of the lemma, given below, is similar to that of the formula for the Palm version of the superposition of stationary point processes, e.g., in~\cite{bookScWe08}. \end{remark}
+\begin{proof} For part~\eqref{lem:canopy:2}, it is enough to show that $\Phi-\bs o$ is a point-stationary point process in the plane {(see Example~\ref{ex:point-stationary})}.
+This is {proved in Lemma~\ref{lem:canopy-point-stationary}}.
+The main ingredients are using stationarity of $\Phi$ under horizontal translations and the fact that $\Phi_n-\bs o_n$ is point-stationary (the proof is similar to that of the formula for the Palm version of the superposition of stationary point processes, e.g., in~\cite{bookScWe08}.)